ismalakazel/advanced-lane-lines/README.md

 ![binary combined](https://github.com/ismalakazel/advanced-lane-lines/blob/master/assets/final_images/binary.png)

-The relevant code for creating the binary images can be found in `sobel.py`.
+The relevant code for creating the binary images can be found in `gradient_threshold.py` and cell 5 of the jupyter notebook.
 Here's an example on how I converted and created a sobel binary image:

 ```python
 v = cv2.cvtColor(img, cv2.COLOR_RGB2HLS)[:, :, 2]